mcarr823/pi-tv-streamer/README.md

 - A Raspberry Pi (or other device) running [Plasma Bigscreen](https://plasma-bigscreen.org)
 - Desktop apps for streaming services (where possible)
+- PWAs for the web versions of other streaming services
 - A working remote control

 The goal is to have tiles on Plasma Bigscreen which look and act like app tiles on a smart TV.